-According to the 76 responses there are a higher percentage of hospitals with one TP.
-Majority of 175 TPs accounted for in the survey work in a team size of 3.
-Note that some of the TPs in the teams are part time

-In 2011 86 hospitals recorded having 1 TP which accounted for 50% of hospitals.
+- 35% of responding TP's work alone in their hospitals. - Majority of 175 TPs accounted for in the survey work in a team size of 3.
+Note that some of the TPs in these teams are part time. - In 2011 86 hospitals recorded having 1 TP which accounted for 50% of hospitals

-Staffing Number of TPs in the team
+StaffingNumber of TPs in the team